BenkiNew/BenkiName/README.md

 - 👋 Hi, I’m @BenkiNew
 - 👀 I’m interested in ...
 Linux
-- 🌱 I’m currently learning ...Linux
+- 🌱 I’m currently learning ...
+Linux
-- 💞️ I’m looking to collaborate on ...Rocky Linux
+- 💞️ I’m looking to collaborate on ...
+Linux
-- 📫 How to reach me ...benkinew@gmail.com
+- 📫 How to reach me ... benkinew@gmail.com

 <!---
 BenkiNew/BenkiNew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.